 A ball is in a penalty area when any part of the ball “lies on or touches the ground or anything else inside the penalty area, or is above the edge or any other part of the penalty area”.

-The edges of penalty areas are usually marked with painted lines and/or stakes.
+The edges of penalty areas are usually marked with painted lines and/or stakes of the appropriate color (yellow or red).

 When the edge of penalty area defined by stakes, it is defined by the line between the outside points of the stakes at ground level.